-(THAAD) or equivalent systems.
+Turkey needs a separate defense against shorter-range threats through the Terminal High-Altitude Area Defense System (THAAD) or equivalent systems.
 The United States, in its European Phased Adaptive Approach, has stated that THAAD could be introduced to enhance coverage for such gaps.
-For Turkey's entire southeastern border, approximately four THAAD systems
+For Turkey's entire southeastern border, approximately four THAAD systems would be required.
+It is unlikely, however, that a THAAD system would be permanently stationed in eastern Turkey and a temporary deployment would not placate Turkish decision-makers' concerns.

 There is also a disagreement in threat perceptions between Turkey and relevant NATO parties.
-While the Pentagon perceives Patriot deployment as a largely symbolic gesof longer-range, however, an indigenous system cannot be effective against air and missile threats without a sufficient number of batteries and accompanying radar and early warning systems that would provide tracking information.
-Without technology transfer, Turkey is likely to run up high costs and encounter technical difficulties; the country has yet to take the pre-requisite technological jumps in detection, exo-atmospheric missile ture, Turkey considers the presence of the systems highly significant.
+While the Pentagon perceives Patriot deployment as a largely symbolic gesture, Turkey considers the presence of the systems highly significant.
 Turkish defense circles are in consensus on the need to shift its air and missile defense reliance away from external sources to its own indigenous defense capabilities.
 Leaders of the Justice and Development Party (A.K.P) strongly argue that the unsustainable measures and political barriers that technology-providing countries, such as the United States, impose to protect their competitive advantage will require Turkey to eventually develop technology itself as part of its procurement plan.